Priyalminni/Catalog_assignment/README.md

-Save the entire code in a file named exactly Main.java Open a terminal/command prompt in the directory containing Main.java Compile the code:
+Save the entire code in a file named exactly Main.java Open a terminal/command prompt in the directory containing Main.java

+Compile the code:
-bashCopyjavac Main.java
+javac Main.java

 Run the compiled code:

-bashCopyjava Main
+java Main

 Key changes made to fix the errors:

 Moved imports to the top of the file